-These policies are implemented by a central treasury team.
-The Council maintains written principles for overall risk management, as well as written policies (Treasury Management Practices - TMPs) covering specific areas, such as interest rate risk, credit risk, and the investment of surplus cash.
-These TMPs are a requirement of the Code of Practice and are reviewed periodically.
+Risk management is carried out by a central treasury team, under policies approved by the Council in the annual treasury management strategy.
+The Council provides written principles for overall risk management, as well as written policies covering specific areas, such as interest rate risk, credit risk, and the investment of surplus cash.